-Expand your knowledge by studying complementary or contrasting subjects at the University of Hertfordshire with our Joint Honours programme.
+Create a unique degree and expand your knowledge by studying complementary or contrasting subjects with our Joint Honours programme.

-(Please note that there are some exclusions, and the pathway selected may be dependent on completing any pre-requisite modules to a required academic standard).
+There are some exclusions, and the pathway selected may be dependent on completing any pre-requisite modules to a required academic standard.

 Further details are available on the course pages, or you can contact Carolyn Pegg email@example.com if you require any additional information.

-In your second year at the University of Hertfordshire you can choose to continue studying both subjects equally or to major in one (75%) and minor in the other (25%).
+In your second year you can choose to continue studying both subjects equally or to major in one (75%) and minor in the other (25%).

 At the end of your second year you get to review your decision and if you have chosen a major subject you can go back to studying both your subjects equally again if you prefer.